 Umbrella Insurance Protection

 Having an umbrella policy keeps a massive lawsuit from wiping out all your other assets.
 An umbrella policy also protects you against being sued for damage that other policies don’t cover, such as an accident you cause at work or on vacation.
-If you have any questions about insurance, please call our office.
+If you have any questions about our business insurance policies, please call our office.
 We work in the best interests of our clients.
 Are you sure which types of insurance coverage you need?
 Are you trying to find the security that makes the most sense for you?
 You can trust our experienced, professional agents to answer all of your questions and work with you every step of the way.

 Quick Tip: Most insurers require that you carry a minimum amount of liability coverage (typically $300,000 for homeowners and $250,000 per person/$500,000 per accident for bodily injury for auto) before offering an umbrella policy.